Nick806/py-Battleship/README.md

   - [ ] class for the attack board
   - [ ] class for the shi_positioning_board
   - [ ] class for an entire game
+- [ ] Add a file for the basic function and than import it
 ### More beautiful
 - [x] Add the title
 - [x] Add a gui for Human input